Fusagasugá: Government

 The City Council consists of 17 members.
-The current Mayor is Luis Cifuentes.
-Fusagasugá has tended to be a stronghold of the Liberal Party, which has controlled the city's mayoralty since 1986.
+The current mayor is Jario Hortúa.
+Fusagasugá has tended to be a stronghold of the Liberal Party, which has controlled the city's mayoralty most of the time since 1986.

 Administrative Division

 Fusagasugá is administratively divided into 6 communes and 5 townships (countryside or rural division), which are further subdivided in wards (barrios) and municipal rural settlement (rural district or vereda).
 The total area spreads 206 sqkm, 13.03 sqkm are urban zone and 190.98 sqkm are rural zone.
 There is a difference and crossing of boundaries between the different jurisdictions of the neighborhoods, the veredas and the Communal Councils.

 Communes

 The urban zone has 26 wards (barrios) which have not yet been delimited.
 In these wards have been developed 226 urbanistic projects.
 The urban zone spreads 13.03 sqkm.
 Centro Commune has 0.63 sqkm, Norte 1.48 sqkm, Oriental 1.54 sqkm, Occidental 4.08 sqkm, Sur Oriental 1.49 sqkm and Sur Occidental 3.81 sqkm.